Guide to Siargao

 The overnight ferry departs Cebu at 9pm and arrives Surigao City at 7am.
 You’ll have a small bunk bed and fresh linens.
 I took the ferry twice and found it fairly comfortable to sleep on, but my tall boyfriend had a hard time.
 Tickets cost 1600php ($28) and can be purchased online.

-Once you arrive in Surigao City, exit the port to the right and you’ll see the next ferry port immediately.
+Once you arrive in Surigao City, exit the port to the right and you’ll see the next ferry port right next to it.
 Buy tickets here to Siargao.
 No need to buy tickets ahead of time - just go to the port when you arrive and buy tickets for the next available ferry.
 The cost is 200php ($3.50) and takes about 2 hours.

 • From the airport: You can either rent a scooter at the airport and drive yourself with your luggage to town.
-It’s about a 45 minute drive to General Luna in the south, and about a 45 minute drive to the north.
-You can also take a tuktuk (~800php / $14) to General Luna or the north.
-If you’re going to General Luna, there are also shared AC minivans for 300php ($5).
-When you arrive at the airport, you’ll find options for scooter rentals, tuktuks, and the shared AC minivans.
+It’s about a 45 minute drive to General Luna in the south, and also about 45 minutes to the north.
+You can also take a tuktuk, which fit 2-3 people and costs ~800php ($14) to General Luna or the north.
+To General Luna, there are also shared AC minivans for 300php ($5) per person.
+When you arrive at the airport, you’ll find all 3 options there.

-• From the ferry port in Dapa: You’ll need to take a tuktuk to reach General Luna or the north from the ferry port.
-There aren’t really places you can rent a scooter from there.
-A tuktuk to General Luna costs about 300php ($5) and takes about 30 minutes.
-To the north costs about 1800php ($30) and takes around 1 hour.
+• From the ferry port: The ferry will arrive in the town of Dapa, about 30 minutes from General Luna and 1 hour from the north.
+You’ll need to take a tuktuk to reach General Luna or the north from the ferry port.
+There are no scooter rental places nearby.
+A tuktuk to General Luna costs about 300php ($5) and to the north costs about 1800php ($30).
+You can get a tutkuk directly at the port, or arrange one from your accommodation to pick you up.

 You’ll definitely need a scooter to get around and explore Siargao.
 Within General Luna, it’s possible to pay for tuktuk rides to get around, but it’s much more convenient to drive yourself.
-I did a lot of research on scooter rental companies and would highly recommend Morenta Scooter Rental.
-They have a large selection of good quality, new scooters for the best price I found.
-The daily rate is 350php ($6) and if you rent for 1+ week, you can usually get it for 300php per day.
+I would highly recommend Morenta Scooter Rental.
+They have a large selection of good quality, new scooters, and for the best price I found.
+The daily rate is 350php ($6).
+If you rent for 1+ week, you can usually get it for 300php per day.
 Monthly rates are around 7000-8000php per month ($120-$140).

 When to visit Siargao